 |

-SWEET Briar Hall, to the right of the picture above,
+SWEET Briar Hall, to the right of this old picture

-locates the site of these now-demolished cottages in Hospital Street.
-Note the
+locates the site of the now-demolished cottages in Hospital Street.

 railings along the kerb, clearly indicating that pavement was slightly below